jprotzman/signalk-venus-tanks-plugin/README.md

 By default __pdjr-skplugin-venus-tanks__ will create and update a dbus service for every tank reported in Signal K.
-If you want to report just specific tanks, then you must configure the plugin by explicitly specifying the Signal K tank paths that it should process.
+If you want the plugin to support just specific tanks, then you must configure it by explicitly specifying the Signal K tank paths that it should process.

 __pdjr-skplugin-venus-tanks__ is confugured through the Signal K plugin configuration interface.